zacswider/waveAnalysis/README.md

 1) This is the source directory for you analysis.
 Navigate to it using the "Select source directory button".
 This directory should have one or more 1 or 2-channel time lapse datasets saved in standard standard `tzcyx` order.
 2) This is the box size used for analysis.
 Boxes should be large enough to filter out noise, but small enough that they don't over-fill the structures being analyzed.
 A good way to empirically find the apppropriate box size is to open your data in [FIJI](https://imagej.net/software/fiji/), draw a box with the rectangle selection tool, open up the z-axis profile plotter `Image > Stacks > Plot Z-axis Profile`, click the "Live" button, and adjust the box dimensions to find a size that you feel like accurately captures the temporal dynamics.
 3) The is the minimum prominence in the autocorrelation curve to be considered a genuine period.
 Using the default parameter `0.1`,
+4) If you want to compare the population measurements between different groups, enter the groups names in this space.
+These names *must* be present within the names of the file being processed.
+Box #8 must also be checked if group names are entered in this space.
+5) If you check this box, a graphical output of the autocorrelation for every box analyzed will be saved to the analysis folder.
+6) If you check this box, a graphical output of the crosscorrelation for every box analyzed will be saved to the analysis folder.
+7) If you check this box, a graphical output of the wave peak analalysis for every box analyzed will be saved to the analysis folder.
+8) Check this box if you want to export a comparison of the groups to the analysis folder.